MastodonC/witan.workspace-api/README.md

 ### merge->

 Use this macro to simulate a graph merge.
-Threads initial data into the first arg of each form, then merges the results.
+Initial data is threaded as the first arg of each form, then the results are merged.
 Forms *should* be workflow fns (at the least, they must return a map).

 ```clojure
 (require '[witan.workspace-api :refer [defworkflowfn merge->]]